Apteco/AptecoPSFramework/AptecoPSFramework/AptecoPSFramework/plugins/CleverReach/ReadMe.md

 #-----------------------------------------------

 # Please open another PowerShell window to enforce a reload of that module, recommended with elevated rights, if the plugin has dependencies

+# Change to the location where you wish to install the plugin to
+Set-Location -Path "C:\Apteco\Scripts\AptecoPSFramework\CleverReach"

+# Import the module
 Import-Module aptecopsframework -Verbose

 # Choose a plugin